 View my full disclosure policy.

+First off let me explain why I am such a fan of large outdoor cat enclosures.
 Well, the number one reason is that keeping your precious fur babies confined to your house and backyard will protect them from busy roads, predators, and other dangers presented by humans.
 There is a reason that when you adopt from an animal shelter they make you promise to keep your new family member inside.
 Having a catio is the next best thing to being able to run free.
-Of course the larger the outdoor enclosure the better.
+Of course, the larger the outdoor enclosures are the better.

 Even with limited space, you can come up with a version to make your kitties happy.
 Consider building one upwards along the side of your house to increase the square footage.
 Cats love being up high where they can overlook their domain.